 I wrote several pieces expressing my views about religion.
 Over the past year, they really haven’t changed much though I think I’ve become more tolerant in my outlook.
 I still find the practice of religion a fascinating subject.
-Aside from the obvious inconsistencies and contradictions I see in The Bible and in church doctrines, I am continually confounded by those who claim to be believers and followers of their faith who have so little apparent regard for the basic teachings.
-For some it seems to be out of ignorance of the teachings while others are indifferent to the teachings.
+Aside from the obvious inconsistencies and contradictions I see in The Bible and in church doctrines, I am continually confounded by those who claim to be believers and followers of their faith who have so little apparent regard for or knowledge of the basic teachings.
+Many same to be ignorant of the teachings while others are simply indifferent to the teachings.

 I made some commentary on the state of our political system.
 The incoming administration does not bode well for our country so I expect that I will have much more to comment about in the next few years.
 There seems to be much that needs to be addressed in this arena.

 I commented on a few societal and cultural changes that I noticed, particularly in regard to sexual and gender identities and my views have evolved considerably.
 The ultra-conservative ruling parties that are poised to come into power will undoubtedly make every effort they can to suppress and repress these changes but the toothpaste is out of the tube.
 These changes in attitudes toward the LGBTQ community and others have taken root and they will eventually flourish.
 Progressive change might be slowed down but it can’t be stopped.
 We either move forward or we fall behind; we can’t stand still.
 Trying to maintain the status quo or go back to a fictitious previous time is falling behind, an effort that’s quite dangerous and quite foolish.